Saican/ZSWin/README/02 - Creating a ZWindow.md

     											ZShape.noscale, // scaling in relation to window resizing 20,				// radius for round corners
-    											10,				// number of vertices on curve new("ZText").Init("bigGroupbox_Title", true, "Slaying GUIs with ZScript!", // if the shape is a groupbox, the GroupTitle needs initialized
+    											10,				// number of vertices on curve new("ZText").Init("bigGroupbox_Title", true, true, "Slaying GUIs with ZScript!", // if the shape is a groupbox, the GroupTitle needs initialized
     												Font.CR_Orange,
     												ZText.nowrap, 	// text wrapping is ignored for the title 0,